 What are the five most popular names for boys?

-The latest data is in from the the Social Security Administration for 2021 and these were the five most popular names for boys for 2020.
-Continue reading for the top 100 boy names along with their meaning, origin, and popularity over the years.
+The latest data is in from the the Social Security Administration for 2021 and these were the five most popular names for boys this past year.
+Continue reading for the top 1000 boy names along with their meaning, origin, and popularity over the years.

 Choosing a baby name can be stressful.
 Should you name your new baby Jayden?
 Asher?
 Or will he be more of an Axel?
 There are endless options out there, and everyone has their opinion.
 Whether you’ve chosen a name already or are just starting to scour the internet for the perfect name, browsing popular baby name lists can be a helpful step in the process.
 These lists can not only inspire you, but help you determine whether you like trendy or classic names.

 The Social Security Administration's Top Baby Name Lists

 Every year the Social Security Administration releases its most popular baby names list.
 Each year they collect their data based on applications for Social Security cards.
 The 2020 data is based on the lowest number of births in over three decades, with the U.S. seeing a sharp decline in the birth rate.
 All data is reported from the First Name field on the social security card application.
 The given name must be at least two characters long in order to be included.
 Names with fewer than five occurrences in any geographic area are not included.

 The Top Baby Name Trends of 2021